 Next, John and Mary estimate that Social Security will increase at a rate of 2 percent per year.
 The average Social Security interest over the years is 2.8 percent, but they don't think that will sustain.
 In fact, they are concerned that Social Security will be available when they retire.
 However, they have a cushion built into their plan, so they stay with the growth rate of 2 percent.
 Also, as is typical, each year that they work, they are replacing lower year with higher earnings and increasing Social Security.
 They project that John, at age 67, will draw \$3,556 in Social Security.
-He will receive his first check in April 2045.
+He will receive his first check in April 2046.
 He will turn 67 in March and checks are delayed one month.
-Mary will draw \$4,102 at age 67 and will draw her first check in March of 2048.
+Mary will draw \$4,102 at age 67 and will draw her first check in March of 2049.
 They are skeptical about Social Security being that much at age 67 due to projections by Social Security Board of Trustees that Social Security will be insolvent by 2034.
 They decide to reduce the projected benefit by 10 percent in the planning.
 Therefore, they project benefits at full retirement age of \$3,200 for John and \$3,700 for Mary.
 They predict benefits to increase during retirement at a rate of 2 percent per year.
-Their projected amounts of benefits through retirement are in Table 4:
+Their projected benefits through retirement are in Table 4.

-In 2045, John will draw \$3,200 for 9 months.
+In 2046, John will draw \$3,200 for nine months.

-In 2046, John will draw \$3,200 x 12 months x 1.02 for inflation adjustment.
+In 2047, John will draw \$3,200 × 12 months × 1.02 for inflation adjustment.

-In 2047 through 2063, the amount is prior year x 1.02.
+In 2048 through 2063, the amount is prior year × 1.02.

-In 2064 the amount is prior year x 1.02 x half year.
+In 2065 the amount is prior year × 1.02 × half year.

-In 2048, Mary will draw \$3,700 for 10 months.
+In 2049, Mary will draw \$3,700 for 10 months.

-In 2049, Mary will draw \$3,700 x 12 months x 1.02 for inflation adjustment.
+In 2050, Mary will draw \$3,700 × 12 months × 1.02 for inflation adjustment.

-For 2050 through 2075, Mary will draw prior year x 1.02.
+For 2051 through 2076, Mary will draw prior year × 1.02.

 We have calculated the benefit, but they will actually draw the benefit less the Medicare premium.
 They will both be on Medicare before they start drawing Social Security.
-Since they already have health insurance built into their budget and will be simply switching from other insurance to Medicare, they only difference is it will be withheld from their Social Security checks instead of paid out of pocket.
+Since they already have health insurance built into their budget and will be simply switching from other insurance to Medicare, the only difference is it will be withheld from their Social Security checks instead of paid out of pocket.
 Therefore, John and Mary decide to disregard the Medicare cost as a wash and use the gross Social Security amount in planning.

-3. The second leg of the stool (second variation): Taxable income
+3. Leg 2 (second variation) - Taxable income